nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * get lucky

-Twyla Tharp makes the case for luck and preparation for it in [The Creative Habit](TODO):
+Twyla Tharp makes the case for luck and preparation for it in [The Creative Habit](https://amzn.to/3uNCaLE):

 > You don’t get lucky without preparation, and there’s no sense in being prepared if you’re not open to the possibility of a glorious accident… Some people resent the idea of luck.
 Accepting the role of chance in our lives suggests that our creations and triumphs are not entirely our own, and that in some way we’re undeserving of our success.
 I say, 'Get over it.'
 This is how the world works.
 In creative endeavors luck is a skill.

 ### Prepare to Be Lucky: The Acquisition of Creative Energy

-Csziksenmihalyi outlines four approaches to aid us in the acquisition of creative energy, because, as he states, “...insights tend to come to prepared minds, that is, to those who have thought long and hard about a given set of problematic issues.”
-These four approaches are the following:
+Csziksenmihalyi outlines four approaches to aid us in the acquisition of creative energy:

 * Overcoming limits